 Rincón de Soto Pears in Red Wine

-Peras de Rincón de Soto are a luscious variety of pear grown in the Ebro valley.
-They are a large pear with green skin known for their fruity, sweet flavor.
+Peras de Rincón de Soto is a luscious variety of Ebro Valley pearls.
+They are large pears with green skin known for their fruity, sweet flavor.
 In Rioja, the pears are peeled and cooked in a pan over high heat with sugar, cinnamon, clove, and local red wine for a traditional dessert.